aws/aws-app-mesh-controller-for-k8s/test/Readme.md

 ```
 defaultHTTPProxyImage = "ghcr.io/abhinavsingh/proxy.py:v2.4.0b3.dev31.ga062f80-linux.arm64.v8"
 ```
-As of today we do not have mTLS support on arm since the spire agent and spire server images are not compatible with arm.
-We will update the images once we have arm support from spire.
+As of today we do not have SDS based mTLS support on ARM since the spire agent and spire server images are not compatible with arm.
+We will update the images once we have arm support from spire.File based mTLS should work without any issues on ARM instances as well.
-So only e2e tests without mTLS can be run on arm with the above suggested changes.

 #### integration tests
 These tests check creation/deletion of different appmesh components such as virtualgateway, virtualnode etc.